ShrihanN343/MyFirstAIProject/README.md

 ### Background

-Deep learning models are able to outperform traditional methods of statistical analysis in capturing non-linear patterns as well as volatility.
+Deep learning models are able to outperform traditional methods of statistical analysis in capturing non-linear feature associations as well as volatility.
 However, there continue to exist challenges with AI in financial markets such as data privacy, ethical concerns, and regulatory compliance.^1 For example, due to AI's black box nature, regulators may find it difficult to defend decisions, and this raises concerns about transparency.^5 There is a growing need for the adaption of AI skills in financial professions, as well as upgrades to infrastructure in order to integrate new technologies to take full advantage of opportunities.^3

 ### Dependencies